Code-Institute-Submissions/P4-Sports-Expert/TESTING.md

  - There is only one javascript function present in the development code so I manually tested the function rather than automated testing.

- - The function is the timeout function to control how long success messages stay on screen before they dissappear
+ - The function is the timeout function to control how long success messages stay on screen before they disappear
  ![Timeout-funcion](docs/unit%20testing/timeout-function.png)

  - This function was manually tested by first commenting out the function altogether and making sure the message stayed on screen without it.
 The result was as expected.